 What Is a Construction Site Inspection?

 Construction site inspections are crucial throughout the project lifecycle, from preconstruction to project close-out.
 They cover a range of topics, including safety, quality control, and environmental compliance.
+Inspections help ensure the site meets OSHA compliance requirements and can reduce the risk of issues commonly cited on the OSHA violations list.
+They also clarify who is responsible for safety on a job site by documenting conditions and corrective actions.

 References